alec1o/xLift/README.md

         ```js
         {
           "sisma": "ROOT_CHECKUSER_UNAUTHORIZED",
-          "message": "You do not have permission to access this article.."
+          "message": "You do not have permission to access this article."
         }

 - ##### DISCONNECT USER